silverwind/droppy/README.md

 ./droppy.js
 ````

 Command line arguments are available through appending `-help`.
-Per default, files will be placed in `files/` and the server will listen on [localhost:80](http://localhost/).
+Per default, shared files will be placed in `files/` and the server will listen on [localhost:80](http://localhost/).
 Note: If you're running inside Cygwin, it is advisable to run node with `cmd /c node` for compatibilty reasons.

 ###Configuration
 Configuration is done through  the `config.json` file, located in the same directory as `droppy.js`.